Popular Subject Areas

 18 - 24

-- Students must select at least 180 contact hours per semester with international students.
-In addition, students have the option to enroll in one course with local students once on site, dependent on their course schedule.
+- Students must select at least 24 ECTS per semester of courses with international students.
+In addition, students have the option to enroll in TWO liberal arts courses in English or Spanish with local students once on site, dependent on their course schedule.
 Course enrollment is confirmed on site.

-- All students should seek pre-approval for alternate courses in the event of last-minute class cancelations.
+- Students should seek pre-approval for alternate courses in the event of last-minute class cancelations.

 - The courses below reflect the most current list of courses released by the host university.
 Please refer to this list when completing your pre-registration form.
 Also note that courses are always subject to change.